-PSY 307 Lifespan Development Across Cultures (s)
+PSY 307 Psychology of Lifespan Development (s)

-Chronological approach to development from conception through death and dying.
-Theory and research relating to biological, psychological, and social change across the lifespan, with attention to cross-cultural similarities and differences.
-Includes service learning requirement.
-May not be taken for credit if credit has been received for PSY 308 Psychology of Child & Adolescent Development.
-4 credits
+Prerequisite: PSY 101 This course takes a chronological approach to development from conception through death and dying.
+Topics include theory and research relating to biological, psychological, and social change across the lifespan, Includes an asynchronous online lab component.
+May not be taken for credit if credit has been received for PSY 308 Psychology of Child & Adolescent